 Managed services companies are capable of enforcing a wide range of policies, but their capabilities are lost when no mobility policies are defined.
 The RFP process becomes much simpler when there are clear answers about device ownership, provisioning, management and software loads.

 For companies new to mobility, the lack of any solution means that there are few policies and even fewer processes supporting mobile deployments.
-Many companies already have mobile telephony in place, and with cellular comes a host of processes for vendor management, device support and -- where appropriate --
+Many companies already have mobile telephony in place, and with cellular comes a host of processes for vendor management, device support and -- where appropriate -- expense reports and invoicing.
+Absent these processes, IT departments can find a clean-slate mobile deployment to be a daunting task.

 One of the key components of a corporate mobility policy is an answer to the question of liability.
 Both corporate and personal liabilities have their place in the world, and it's best to know whether you're asking your managed services provider to manage 5,000 individual accounts; five shared-minute, corporate-liable plans; or the expense reports for those 5,000 users.